 There will of course come a point where the help of professionals is needed.

-How do I ask them why they aren’t bathing ?
+How to ask an elderly loved one why they aren’t bathing ?

-Don’t bring attention to stains or soiling marks, as this can just embarrass them.
+Don’t bring attention to stains or soiling marks, as this can just embarrass your loved one.

-You could just casually pretend to use their bathroom, and come back and ask them if they feel okay in their shower, or say that you would like to modify their bathtub as you think it’s a little bit unsafe for them.
+You could just casually pretend to use their bathroom, and come back and ask them if they feel okay in their shower, or say that you would like to modify their bathtub, as you think it’s a little unsafe for them.

 If you can see that they are lacking in mobility, or you know they have arthritis or some other problem, you can simply say you would like to help them get some piece of equipment to make it safe.